synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 ## How to set up

 You need
-01. Esp32S3 dev kit for example : https://www.amazon.com/Hosyond-Development-Dual-Mode-Compatible-ESP32-S3-WROOM-1/dp/B0F5QCK6X5/
+01. Obtain Esp32S3 dev kit for example : https://www.amazon.com/Hosyond-Development-Dual-Mode-Compatible-ESP32-S3-WROOM-1/dp/B0F5QCK6X5/
-02. An Aurdino Cloud account at: https://app.arduino.cc/
+02. Create an Aurdino Cloud account at: https://app.arduino.cc/
 03. Create a device (name does not matter) in arduino cloud using the "+device button at : https://app.arduino.cc/devices
     a.
 Select "comptible device" option
     b.
 Select "ESP32" option